ava-dn/avas_2025/_posts/Foundation/2025-03-04-trimester_2_final.md

 ➡️ Attendance: always one of the first ones here on time and prepared

-➡️ Work Ethic: I always contributed during the live reviews and my work was always completed on time
+➡️ Work Ethic: I always contributed during the live reviews and my work was always

+completed on time

 ➡️ Office hours: Came to CSP tutoring many times

-➡️ Reaching Out: Met with sharon from Comp sci A practiced live reviews compared projects,
+➡️ Reaching Out: Met with sharon from Comp sci A, practiced live reviews compared

-talked about how comp sci has helped her
+projects, talked about how comp sci has helped her

+A few key takeaways from this class

+⭐ COMMUNICATION

+⭐ SPEAKING

+⭐ WORKING AS A GROUP

+⭐ ACCOUNTABILITY